 The purpose of our visit to Hamburg was to celebrate my birthday and visiting Hamburg’s Chocoversum Chocolate Museum was the highlight of that day.
 I’m a chocoholic but my husband is not.
 Seriously, he is the only one in the world who doesn’t like chocolates, but even he had a lot of fun here.

 We entered the world of smiles as soon as we stepped inside this place.
-A gentle chocolate aroma acted like a drug and made me a sudden burst of happiness for no reason.
+A gentle chocolate aroma acted like a drug and gave me a sudden burst of happiness for no reason.
 It felt like Christmas inside!

 Chocoversum Chocolate Museum has English and German tours that are around 90 minutes long.
 We opted for the English tour and were lucky to have the funniest guy in the building – Haldor as our tour guide.

 The tour was around 90 minutes long and was full of laughter, interesting facts about chocolate, a bit of history, and tasting chocolate.
 We got to taste chocolate many times throughout the tour and we even got to make our own!

 They gave us the ingredients and asked us to be creative.
 I picked dark chocolate as my base and added caramel and hazelnut.
 San also picked dark chocolate and added pretty much every ingredient he found – even salt and chili.